-In trying to solve your wifi woes, chances are you've considered range extenders (or "repeaters") or boosters as a possible solution.
-But in many cases, these simply don't solve the underlying issues people have with their wifi needs.
-While both Milo and extenders work to expand wifi coverage, there are several key differences between the two approaches that make Milo a better solution.
+During the search to solve your wifi woes, chances are that you've considered range extenders, wireless repeaters, or boosters as possible solutions.
+However, in many cases, these options simply don't solve the underlying issues people have with their wifi coverage or speed.
+While both Milo and these wifi extenders and boosters work to expand wifi coverage, there are several key differences between the two approaches that make Milo a better solution.

-With each "hop" a signal takes between extenders, there is a 50% drop in speed.
-If you get 100 Mbps, that maximum possible speed drops to 50 Mbps at the first extender.
-At the second extender, the rate is cut in half again, to 25 Mbps.
-Slower speeds result, because extenders use up bandwidth by communicating to both your router and your devices.
+For example, if you pay your Internet Service Provider (ISP) for 100 Mbps, that maximum possible speed drops to 50 Mbps at the first extender.
+At the second extender, the rate is cut in half again to 25 Mbps.
+These slower and slower speeds come as a result of extenders eating up bandwidth by communicating with both your router and your devices.

-As a distributed wifi system, Milo avoids this bottleneck by delegating communication across multiple radios within each unit - we call this technology SmartSeek.
-If one frequency is occupied, Milo sees this and chooses the next best route, without interrupting any existing communication.
-This allows Milo to distribute the signal with minimal degradation between units, allowing you to stream movies, play games, and surf the web as if you were connected directly to your router - even in the farthest reaches of your home.
+As a distributed wifi system, Milo avoids this bottleneck by delegating communication across multiple radios within each Milo unit - we call this technology SmartSeek.
+Milo Wifi uses Smartseek in order to distribute your wifi signal between Milo units with minimal loss in speed, giving you the ability to stream movies, play games, and browse the internet as if you were connected directly to your router - even in the farthest reaches of your home.

 Traditional extenders are limited to communicating only with your router.

 If you set up multiple extenders in order to spread coverage, they can’t communicate amongst themselves.
 By comparison, Milo forms a web-like structure consisting of multiple units that all communicate with each other, enabling them to provide the best possible coverage for all of your devices, all of the time.
 Plus, they learn together and automatically optimize performance.